stratomercata/stratomercata-website/source/_videos/strato-mercata-show-2025.10.08.md

 [[13:56]](https://www.youtube.com/watch?v=15MltoqMjZU&t=836s) **Bob:**
 So, yeah, I mean, I guess just something else to say that is I've been to a lot of conferences.
 I've never seen somewhere with so much floor space of expo halls.
 Just on and on and on.

 Like, honestly, like city blocks.
 Many, many city blocks worth of stuff.
 You know, and then you go, oh, right.
 Yeah, there's another whole floor of this.
 Yeah, it's twice as much as you thought.

 [[14:23]](https://www.youtube.com/watch?v=15MltoqMjZU&t=863s) **Victor:**
 Even bigger than [DEVCON](https://devcon.org) in Thailand last year?
 Because I remember looking, you know, getting my step tracker and like seeing like, oh, man, 15,000 steps in the conference center.

 [[14:36]](https://www.youtube.com/watch?v=15MltoqMjZU&t=876s) **Bob:**
 Bigger in terms of the expo area, certainly.
 You know, like [DEVCON](https://devcon.org) was a large, you know, floor area, but it was lots and lots of different rooms of talks.
-And then little stores, whereas this is just, you know, expo hall of selling.
+And then little stalls, whereas this is just, you know, expo hall of selling.
 I don't know what most of them were.

 Thousands and thousands of projects that you've never heard of doing a thing that is pretty indistinguishable from everybody else.
 So, yeah, talking about the turnover, [Kieren]({{ '/people/kieren-james-lubin/' | relative_url }}), I mean, I'm sure that's the case is the vast majority of them are going to be gone in a year's time.